 Identify the Signs of Sleep Disordered Breathing in a Child

-It’s important to be able to identify the symptoms of sleep-disordered breathing in a child so they can be referred for diagnosis and treatment.
+It’s important to be able to identify the symptoms of sleep-disordered breathing in a child so they can be referred for diagnosis and treatment for sleep disorder breathing.
 Although some of the common symptoms occur at night and are usually observed by parents, others occur during the day.
 This means that anyone who works with children should be aware of the symptoms so they can talk to parents about the possible underlying—and treatable—cause of daytime issues.

 If you identify these symptoms, you can contact a local ASAP Pathway dentist to start treatment.